mprimi/organic-social/content/homepage/organic-vs-industrial.md

 ## 🏭 Industrial Social Networks

-All the "famous" networks we all use are of the industrial kind: Facebook, Twitter, Discord, Telegram, etc.
+Industrial networks are the "famous" household names: Facebook, Twitter, Instagram, etc.

-What makes these networks "industrial":
+ * Exploitative: The business model is based on harvesting and selling personal information, and/or your attention.

- * Exploitative - the business model is based on harvesting and selling personal data.
-A service is provided free of charge to incentivize you to you to share your most intimate details
+ * Opaque: You don't know who has access to your data, source-code is closed, regulated by complex legal frameworks
- * Opaque - you don't know what data is collected, how it is used and processed, who it is sold to and for how much
+ * Extractive: The content you create doesn't belong to you
- * Extractive - the content you create belongs to the platform
+ * Addictive: the more engaged you are, the more money they make, this creates an incentive to keep you hooked
- * Global - constantly trying to grow, adding members until the entire world is "conquered"
+ * Expansive: always trying to conquer more and more users

 Still, industrial social networks are extremely successful.
 And it's undeniable they provide value to users.